mah0x211/lua-libtls/README.md

 **Returns**

-- `epoch:number`: a time in epoch-seconds on success or nil on error.
+- `epoch:integer`: a time in epoch-seconds on success or nil on error.
 - `err:string`: error string.